FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 Dynamic platform control module

-The module controls the dynamic platform in order to ensure its movement along the trajectories corresponding to the freefall launching and emergence, as well as the behavior of the lifeboat on the water surface in rough weather.
+The module controls the dynamic platform in order to ensure its movement along the trajectories corresponding to the free-fall launching and refloating, as well as the behavior of the lifeboat on the water surface in rough weather.

 Module for processing commands from the lifeboat controls

-The module ensures processing commands from the following controls:
+The module provides processing commands from the following controls:

 Methodical guidelines for using the simulator

-The simulator is supplied complete with guidelines for the use of the simulator, developed in accordance with the Technical description and operating instructions for a freefall fire-proof lifeboat.
+The simulator is supplied in the set with the guidelines for the use of the simulator, developed in accordance with the Technical description and operating instructions for the fire-retardant free-fall lifeboat.

 Operating conditions of the simulator